Safety in Petroleum/Petrochemical Industry

 Bulk Storage:-

-• Such evaporation area or catchments pit should be at least 3 M from LPG vessels and have sufficient capacity to contain the largest credible leak and well ventilated to permit safe desperation
+- Such evaporation area or catchments pit should be at least 3 M from LPG vessels and have sufficient capacity to contain the largest credible leak and well ventilation to permit safe desperation

 Testing procedure of LPG storage vessel